Midnight in the Garden of Good and Evil (film): Cast

-Clint Eastwood permitted The Lady Chablis to ad-lib some of her lines.
+Clint Eastwood permitted The Lady Chablis to ad-lib some of her lines, but had to rein her in on occasion.
 He gave her the nickname the "one-take wonder".
 "We kind of hit the script in a roundabout way," confirmed John Cusack. "[During filming] they put me up at the Holiday Inn," explained Chablis in 2011.
 "So I told Clint: 'Y'all forgot.
 I am the Doll.
 I do not stay at the Holiday Inn.'
 There was not enough room there for my luggage.
 And Clint apologized.
 He said, 'I can't believe they did that to you, Doll.'
 He was so wonderful."

 Gary Anthony Williams played the tour-bus driver at the beginning of the movie.
 He did more than just load the tourists' bags into the bus, however: "They hired me for the job, and for some reason they thought I could a drive a big double-decker bus that was from England," Williams explained in 2021.
 "With the steering wheel and gas and clutch on the opposite side, I thought I was going to kill a bunch of background actors that day.
 But Clint Eastwood was so cool.
 He put me at ease."

-James Gandolfini made an uncredited appearance as the cook in the two scenes filmed at Clary's Cafe.